 The shelter is staffed 24 hours a day—so there is always someone to talk to.
 Whether it’s talking at the kitchen table, one-to-one counseling, or group counseling the staff is there to help with needs of residents.
 We’ll listen and help figure out what the options are.

-Admission to our shelter is arranged through our 24-hour hotline: 607.754.4340.
-Click here for what to expect when calling our hotline.
+For shelter admission, call our 24-hour hotline: 607.754.4340.
+Click here to learn what to expect when calling our hotline.